President of Tunisia: History

+Tunisia's original republican constitution vested the president with sweeping executive and legislative powers.
+Indeed, within the context of the system, he was a virtual dictator.
+He was elected for a term of five years, with no term limits.
+In 1975, five months after winning his third full term, Bourguiba was named president for life.
+From 1987 to 2002, a president was limited to three five-year terms, with no more than two in a row.
+However, this provision was removed in June 2002.
+The 2014 Constitution retained the presidency as the key institution, but hedged it about with numerous checks and balances to prevent a repeat of past authoritarian excesses.
+Most notably, a president is limited to two five-year terms, even if they are non-successive.
+The Constitution explicitly forbids any amendment to increase the length of a president's term or allow him to run for more than two terms.

+Under the current constitution, the president is primarily responsible for foreign policy, defense and national security, while the head of government (prime minister) is responsible for domestic policy.
+Following Zine El Abidine Ben Ali's ousting in January 2011, prime minister Mohamed Ghannouchi invoked article 56 of the Constitution regarding temporary absence of the president to assume the role of acting president.
+This move was deemed unconstitutional by the Constitutional Court hours later and President of the Chamber of Deputies Fouad Mebazaa was appointed as acting president based on article 57 of the Constitution regarding permanent absence of the president.
+On 12 December 2011, Moncef Marzouki was elected by the newly formed Constituent Assembly as interim president of the Republic.

 Elections

 The president is elected by universal suffrage by majority during elections held in the last sixty days of the previous presidential term.
 Article 74 of the Constitution establishes that the right to presidential candidacy is open to every Tunisian national of at least 35 years of age and of Muslim faith.
 Candidates must renounce any prior nationality upon election.

-Voting takes place in the form of a two round winner-take-all election.
+Voting takes place in the form of a two round election.
 Article 75 indicates that if no candidate receives an absolute majority of the votes cast during the first round, a second round shall be held within two weeks of the announcement of the final results of the first round.
 The two candidates having received the most votes in the first round are both presented in the second round, with the candidate receiving the most votes between the two being declared president-elect.
 If one of the candidates on the ballot dies, a new call for candidates is made, with new election dates set within no more than 45 days; this provision does not apply to the potential withdrawal of candidates.
 The Constitution also specifies that one may not occupy the position of president for more than two full terms, consecutive or non-consecutive, and that in the event of resignation, the term is considered to have been completed in full.

-Terms

-Oath

-According to Article 42 of the Constitution of 1959, the president-elect was required to swear an oath before the Chamber of Deputies and the Chamber of Advisors, meeting in joint session, by reciting the following words:

-At his swearing-in before the Constituent Assembly of Tunisia on 13 December 2011, Moncef Marzouki gave a modified version of the oath: